 Highly-Rated Restaurants We Wish We Could Have Tried Out

-One of my readers that lives in Concord alerted me to this find.
+One of my readers who lives in Concord, alerted me to this find.
 They serve fantastic hot dogs and pretzels.

 I’ve seen this restaurant mentioned several times in local Facebook groups for how great the food is.
-Customers love the sandwiches, handmade pizza, and delicious burgers.
+Customers love the sandwiches, handmade pizzas, and delicious burgers.

 44 Mills offers inspired, modern, southern cuisine.
 Menu items range from sandwiches and salads to steak and seafood.
 They are known for their fantastic craft cocktails.